You Are Here: Home | Wedding Planning Tips | Real Weddings | Wedding Ceremony Processional Order: Your Planning Guide

 wedding ceremony processional order for Hindu Indian wedding in America at Morningside Inn wedding venue

 Hindu processions burst with vibrancy and joy, starting with the baraat, where the groom makes his grand entrance.
-At Morningside Inn, its lengthy private driveway is ideal for this tradition.
+Morningside Inn’s lengthy private driveway is ideal for this tradition.
 Grooms can arrive in a sleek car, on an elephant, or atop a ceremonial horse.

 The bride then makes her entrance with her family and wedding party.
 Siblings or cousins may hold a canopy over her head as she processes.
 I’m always struck by the celebratory energy of Hindu weddings.
 You can’t help but smile seeing the groom’s exuberant procession and the bride’s grand, joyful entrance surrounded by loved ones.